runekrauss/freddy/README.md

 must be overloaded for hashing purposes: `==` to compare list nodes and `<<` for outputs.
 A specialization for [std::hash](https://en.cppreference.com/w/cpp/utility/hash) must also be added.
 Other virtual methods such as garbage collection can be overridden if needed.
-The associated wrapper `<type>` of the derived class `<type>_manager` is implemented by calling the class operations through a DD handle (pointer member).
+The associated wrapper `<type>` of the derived class `<type>_manager` is implemented by calling the class operations through a DD pointer member.
 Examples can be found in [bdd.hpp](include/freddy/dd/bdd.hpp) and [bmd.hpp](include/freddy/dd/bmd.hpp).

 To check the functionality, I use [Catch2](https://github.com/catchorg/Catch2).
 Already existing tests are located in